If I Were a Boy: Mickey Guyton version

 American country singer and songwriter Mickey Guyton released a cover of "If I Were a Boy" originally as an Amazon Music exclusive on February 26, 2021, as part of Amazon Music's Black History Month playlist.

 Regarding the release of the cover, Guyton commented: It was important for me to record 'If I Were a Boy' because I have been fighting in country music for so long to just be accepted for who I am.
 This song represents the release and the birth of something new."Guyton added, "Really this song means so much more to me, and has a completely different meaning, than when I first heard it."

 The cover art was designed by Jamilla Okubo.
 On July 30, 2021, the song was reissued to all digital stores as a promotional single from Guyton's debut studio album, Remember Her Name.

+Toby Gad and Angelina Jordan version

+In 2024, the song's original co-writer and producer, Toby Gad, recorded a stripped-down, reimagined version of "If I Were a Boy" featuring lead vocals by Norwegian singer-songwriter Angelina Jordan.
+The cover served as a pre-release single for Gad's independent studio project, Piano Diaries – The Hits, a compilation album featuring his career-defining global hits re-recorded with minimalist piano and string arrangements.

+Gad and Jordan debuted the arrangement live at The Other Songs Live at the London Palladium in May 2024.
+The track was then shortly afterwards digitally released as a single on May 31, 2024, by Kite Records, ahead of its later inclusion on the full Piano Diaries album, released on July 19, 2024.